prehensilecode/rust_cpuburn/README.md

 # cpuburn: a rust tool for maximizing your CPU usage

-This tool will take all your cores and throttle them.
+This tool will take all your cores and use all of them.
 Nice for testing stress as well as CPU throttling (for instance in a VM or container environment).

 This tool is named after the old cpuburn linux tool.
 I just wanted to whip up